 - Retail stores with the exception of bookstores, flower stores, and antique shops, which can remain open if they wish

-Note that since Canada Day in 2017 falls on a Saturday, these same businesses, as a general rule, close on Friday, June 30 instead of Saturday, July 1, 2017.
+Note that because Canada Day in 2018 falls on a Sunday, these same businesses and offices, as a general rule will be closed on Monday, July 2, instead of Sunday, July 1, 2018.

 - 311, the city of Montreal's information hotline

 - Some dépanneurs (corner stores)

 - stores and food outlets located in hospitals, train stations, airports, cultural centres, sports centres and tourism destinations

 - Bookstores, flower stores, and antique shops can remain open if they desire.